rusefi/hw_microRusEfi/gerbers/rusEFI-Micro_R0.4.x-not-pre-assembled.md

 #Front side

+Open question if anyone needs those:
 TODO add to BOM and CPL: LIN termination D43 R10
 TODO add to BOM and CPL: RTC diode D42
+Wake-up CAN R8

 Alternatives for C50282 op-amp: C248577